Not Fade Away (Angel): Reception and reviews

 At the time of its initial airing, the episode garnered mixed reactions from both critics and fans.
 It appeared on Zap2it's list of the worst series finales because "we never saw the end of the fight."
 E!
 News quoted another fan as saying, "Well, that was the best first half of a season finale ever...what happened to part two?"
 A different criticism came from essayist Roz Kaveney, who argued that this episode was a classic example of "'Superhero Exceptionalism', the idea that superheroes are exempt from normal considerations and entitled to ignore consequences."
 The characters' attempt at redemption via a "single gratuitous heroic act of defiance", Kaveney felt, was contrary to Angel's message that redemption was only earned "one day at a time, by slow increments".

 Over time however, "Not Fade Away" has come to receive critical acclaim, and is now sometimes referred to as one of the best series finales of all time.
 The Futon Critic named it the 4th best television episode of 2004, saying, "The series finale was filled with tons of great "holy shit" moments - Illyria's reaction to Wesley's death alone should be required watching for everyone - but the closing moments cut right to the heart of what the show has always been about: the good fight (and the quest for redemption itself) is always a constant struggle."
 A Huffington Post article about series finales cites it as "one of the few dramas that ended in a way that felt emotionally, tonally and thematically appropriate."
 In IGN's full series review, they say it "stands as one of the best final episodes of any show ever", and an article on Indiewire also placed it on their list of the best series finales.
 The episode was also nominated for a 2005 Hugo Award in the category of "Best Dramatic Presentation: Short Form".
 Matt Roush of TV Guide praised the series finale, finding it "incredibly inspiring" that Angel continues to seek redemption despite signing away the reward promised by the Shanshu Prophecy.
 "The series retired with dignity, integrity — and, yes, soul", Roush writes.

-Cast and crew's thoughts on the finale

-Creator Joss Whedon says "That ain't a cliff.
-I understand why people would want closure, but for me, that would be like adding a cliff note to the end.
-What I always wanted to say is, trying to become worthy of the life that you have is a life's work.
-The fight is for always."

-Actor Boreanaz says he is "comfortable with the way they're ending it.
-It's very open-ended [and] goes out fighting."